 Outside the Commercial Core area, the Dana Point Harbor Revitalization Plan provides for the future improvement of many of the existing Harbor facilities as funding sources are identified and jurisdictional approvals are obtained.
 Major components to enhance other Visitor Serving and Marine Commercial amenities are the replacement of the outdated Marina Inn complex with an upgraded hotel; the future renovation and/or expansion of the boater facilities on the Island, including expansion of the Dana Point and Dana West Yacht Clubs, restaurant renovations and modifications to the Harbor Patrol Offices to provide additional meeting rooms or staff office space; expansion of the OC Sailing and Events Center; and an upgraded boat shipyard.
 Other work anticipated to be performed includes the reconfiguration and/or reconstruction of the docks and needed repairs to portions of the seawall throughout the Marinas.
+Although specific ideas haven't been developed at this time, some harbor users have identified a need to upgrade and expand facilities at Baby Beach to meet the growing needs of hand launched vessels and to expand the level of access for non-boating day use visitors as feasible.
+Policies in this plan encourage maintenance and improvement of such uses in the Harbor.

 The proposed Dana Point Harbor Revitalization Plan improvements are planned to occur in phases over approximately 5 to 20 years.
 The near-term improvements to the Commercial Core area (also referred to as Phase I) are estimated to take approximately 2 to 5 years to complete after obtaining the necessary jurisdictional approvals.
-The long-term improvements (referred to as Phase II) are anticipated to include revitalization of the Marinas, renovations to existing structures, street and infrastructure improvements, the reconfiguration of the area presently used for non-
+The long-term improvements (referred to as Phase II) are anticipated to include revitalization of the Marinas, renovations to existing structures, street and infrastructure improvements, the reconfiguration of the area presently used for non-shipyard related activities to provide space for boat storage.